 You will love staying here if you are an artist or creative type, love to cook, are a good traveler and explorer.
 You will like staying here if you just want a place to crash that isn't go to break the bank.
 You will not enjoy it here if you rely on TV for entertainment, cook with a microwave or need a dishwasher.

 Know that this 1890's rustic farmhouse is a work IN progress.
 There is one shared bathroom in the master bedroom without a shower.
 Please look at the pictures and read the description.
-If you decide to stay, be respectful of the art and neighbors.
-Please do the dishes and clean up the messes.
+If you decide to stay, be respectful of the art in the house and of the neighbors, do the dishes and clean up the messes.
 If you want to have a fire in the pit, make sure you have buckets of water on hand.
 And finally, close the windows if you see rain on the horizon!